3lis/rnn_vae/README.md

 ###### *Alice, January 2020*
 ---

-This the repository contains the source code related to the paper **"On the Road with 16 Neurons: Mental Imagery withBio-inspired Deep Neural Networks"**.
+This the repository contains the source code related to the paper **"On the Road with 16 Neurons: Mental Imagery with Bio-inspired Deep Neural Networks"**.

 The code is written in Keras 2.2.4 using TensorFlow 1.12.0 backend.
 The scripts are executed with Python 3.6.8.
 The networks are trained on multiple GPUs with CUDA 10.1.
 <!--T